top of page

 What’s in the Repo

-• Reference scripts — Python code for generating product illustrations (DALL-E via Playwright), building PPTX carousels, and creating block diagrams
+• Reference scripts — Python code for generating product illustrations (DALL-E via Playwright), building PPTX carousels, and creating block diagrams.

 Comments